 These are called scones, but they really don’t scream scone, do they?
 (Scones are those three-sided things that Starbucks likes to make as sweet as cake!)
-I think these are more of a scone-muffin hybrid that I can’t quite put my finger on but am very, very on board with.
-I’m always looking for new ways to incorporate wholegrain flours into my sweet-pastry mixes without compromising on flavor or texture, and this recipe does it!!
-(Thanks, Kim Boyce!)
+These are more of a scone-muffin hybrid that I can’t quite put my finger on but am very, very on board with.
+I’m always looking for new ways to incorporate wholegrain flours into my sweet-pastry mixes without compromising on flavor or texture, and this recipe does it (Thanks, Kim Boyce!)
 The dough is part buckwheat and part all-purpose and the filling is the simplest thing around: jam.
-I used store-bought wild blueberry jam and added some gooey medjool dates (mashed, of course), along with ground cinnamon and cloves, and a dash of lemon juice.
+I used store-bought wild blueberry jam and added some gooey medjool dates, along with ground cinnamon and cloves, and a dash of lemon juice.
 If you don’t feel like going beyond spooning jam out of a jar, by all means skip the extra ingredients and enjoy this buckwheat jam-swirl in all it’s sweet and simple glory.

 Makes 12 scones